markdryan/specasm/README.md

 > s hello
 ```

 to save your work.
 We've now entered, assembled and saved our first program.
 Before we can run it however, we need to link it (basically resolve all the jumps and label references).
 There's not enough memory on the 48k spectrum to do the linking inside the IDE so we need to exit it and run another program.
-The can be achieved by entering command mode once more by pressing **SYMSHIFT w**, following by q and **ENTER**, e.g.,
+This can be achieved by entering command mode once more by pressing **SYMSHIFT w**, following by q and **ENTER**, e.g.,

 ```
 > q